Junk mail, spam and unwanted texts and calls

 - Confirm that your details have been removed

-What are the rules for direct marketing by email or text?
+Rules for direct marketing by email or text

 - You were given the opportunity to opt out of marketing by email at the time your details were collected and each time you are contacted following that (for example, by providing an ‘unsubscribe’ option)

-A company cannot send you direct marketing emails or text messages if:
+A company can't send you direct marketing emails or text messages if:

-- You cannot tell who the sender is because their identity has been disguised or hidden
+- You can't tell who the sender is because their identity has been disguised or hidden

-- You are not provided with a valid address to which you can send an opt-out request
+- You are not given a valid address to send an opt-out request

 If you tell the sender that you do not want to receive any more emails or texts, they must stop.
 It is an offence for companies to send emails or texts to you without your clear consent.